GithubChrisWysocki/Knapsack_Kings/README.md

-Here the link to the game:
+Here is the link to the game:
 [GitHub Pages Deployment](https://githubchriswysocki.github.io/Knapsack_Kings/)
 \